Student Support

 Confidential reporting of concerns can be directed to the Ombuds, Nic Lendino, who can provide confidential, informal, independent and impartial problem-solving assistance.
 The Office of the Ombuds can be reached by phone at 503-494-5397, or ombuds@ohsu.edu.

 The Title IX coordinator works to prevent and address sexual misconduct at OHSU.
 In addition to ensuring OHSU's compliance with Title IX and overseeing investigations of reports of Title IX misconduct, the coordinator is available to discuss options, provide support, explain OHSU policies and procedures and provide education on relevant issues.
-You can reach Laura Stadum, Title IX coordinator, at 503-494-0258 or at titleix@ohsu.edu or staduml@ohsu.edu.
+Inquiries about Title IX compliance or sex/gender discrimination and harassment may be directed to the OHSU Title IX Coordinator: Angela Fleischer.
+Contact Angela Fleischer at 503-494-5148 or titleix@ohsu.edu.

-Civil Rights Investigations and Compliance exists to promote diversity and prevent discrimination and offers a place to discuss and report issues, concerns and conflicts regarding discriminatory or harassing behavior.
-Civil Rights Investigations and Compliance also helps identify how such concerns and conflicts may best be addressed and resolved.
+The Office of Civil Rights Investigations and Compliance exists to promote diversity and prevent discrimination and offers a place to discuss and report issues, concerns and conflicts regarding discriminatory or harassing behavior.
+The Office of Civil Rights Investigations and Compliance also helps identify how such concerns and conflicts may best be addressed and resolved.
 The office supports OHSU’s compliance with federal and state laws regarding discrimination and harassment, affirmative action and equal employment opportunity.
-If you feel you are being discriminated against or harassed, contact the Civil Rights Investigations and Compliance office at ocic@ohsu.edu.
-You may also call the Integrity Hotline at any time 877-733-8313 (toll free, 24/7).
+If you feel you are being discriminated against or harassed, contact the Office of Civil Rights Investigations and Compliance office at ocic@ohsu.eduYou may also report a concern through the Integrity Helpline at any time by calling 877-733-8313 (toll free) or by Submitting a confidential, anonymous report online.
+The Integrity Helpline is accessible 24 hours a day, 7 days a week.”

 The Office of International Affairs (Mackenzie Hall Room 1182) provides immigration advice and services to international students, employees and visitors.